gleam-lang/website/cheatsheets/gleam-for-php-users.md

 }
 ```

+### PHP

+Global functions may exist in a global scope, and to execute functions or
+create objects and invoke methods at some point they have to be called from
+the global scope.
+Usually there is one `index.php` file whose global scope
+acts as if it was the `main()` function.

+### Gleam

+Gleam does not support a global scope.
+Instead Gleam code is either
+representing a library, which can be required as a dependency, and/or
+features a *main* module and *main* function which will be called via either
+`gleam run` or when the `entrypoint.sh` is executed.

+On the Beam, Gleam code can also be invoked from other Erlang code, or it
+can be invoked from browser's JavaScript, Deno or NodeJS runtime calls.

 ### Function type annotations

 #### PHP

-Type hints can be used to optionally annotate function arguments and return types.
+Type hints can be used to optionally annotate function arguments and return
+types.

-Discrepancies between type hints and actual values at runtime do not prevent interpretation of the code.
+Discrepancies between type hints and actual values at runtime do not prevent

-Static code analysers (IDE tooling, type checkers like `phpstan`) will be required to detect those errors.
+interpretation of the code.
+Static code analysers (IDE tooling, type checkers
+like `phpstan`) will be required to detect those errors.

 ```php
 function sum(int $x, int $y) : int {